evolutiatechion/evolutiatechion/README.md

 ---

-## I do not support it EUA, European Union AND ISRAEL AND OTHERS...
+## I do not support it EUA, European Union, ISRAEL AND OTHERS...

 ---